 - Market research

-Is there demand for this particular venture in the market it seeks to serve?
+Is there a demand for this particular venture in the market it seeks to serve?
 This is critical information to know before committing to a project, and it’s precisely what market research seeks to answer.
-Market research also gives insight into the current competitive landscape and helps identify factors like geographic influence on the market, the market’s overall value, and its demographics.
+Market research also gives insight into the current competitive landscape and helps identify factors like geographic influence on the market, the market’s overall value, and demographics.